Young Voices for a Sustainable Future

 Nigeria

-My expectations were certainly exceeded, I was very happy with the participation, with the support and performance of JA, and with the receptivity of the students.
-I found it a very positive exchange that I will take with me forever and that I will recommend to other colleagues whenever possible!
+My expectations were exceeded!
+I was very happy with the participation, with the support and performance of JA, and with the receptivity of the students.
+I found it a very positive exchange that I will take with me forever and that I will recommend to other colleagues whenever possible.

 — BASF volunteer, Costa Rica